 8.9 Entry into Interconnection Facilities Study.

-To enter the Interconnection Facilities Study, the Interconnection Customer shall satisfy the requirements of Section 8.5.2 of the GIP, together with Financial Security Three, no later than the end of DP2.
+To enter the Interconnection Facilities Study, the Interconnection Customer shall satisfy the requirements of Section 8.5.2 or 8.5.3, as applicable, of the GIP, together with Financial Security Three, if applicable, no later than the end of DP2 or PDP.
 The Generator Interconnection Study Agreement shall provide that Interconnection Customer shall compensate Transmission Provider for the actual cost of the Interconnection Facilities Study.

 8.10 Scope of Interconnection Facilities Study.

 The Interconnection Facilities Study shall be specific to each Interconnection Request and performed on an individual, i.e., non-clustered, basis.
-The Interconnection Facilities Study shall specify and provide a non-binding estimate the cost of the equipment, engineering, procurement and construction work needed to implement the conclusions of the Definitive Interconnection System Impact Study in accordance with Good Utility Practice to physically and electrically connect the Generating Facility to the Transmission System.
+The Interconnection Facilities Study shall specify and provide a non-binding estimate the cost of the equipment, engineering, procurement and construction work needed to implement the conclusions of the Definitive Interconnection System Impact Study or Priority System Impact Study in accordance with Good Utility Practice to physically and electrically connect the Generating Facility to the Transmission System.
 The Interconnection Facilities Study shall also identify the electrical switching configuration of the connection equipment, including, without limitation: the transformer, switchgear, meters, and other station equipment; the nature and estimated cost of any Transmission Owner's Interconnection Facilities and Network Upgrades necessary to accomplish the interconnection; and an estimate of the time required to complete the construction and installation of such facilities.
 The Interconnection Facilities Study report will also indicate whether the Interconnection Request is responsible for a portion of the cost of a portfolio of JTIQ Upgrades, and if so, will also indicate the estimated portion of cost assigned to the Interconnection Request for the JTIQ Upgrades.
 DISIS Phase One and DISIS Phase Two analysis may be refreshed, at the discretion of the Transmission Provider, to account for the impact of any requests that withdrew after the end of DP2.
 The Interconnection Facilities Study will also identify any potential control equipment for requests for Interconnection Service that are lower than the Generating Facility Capacity.

-The Interconnection Facilities Study shall utilize results of the Facility Analysis from the Definitive Interconnection System Impact Study performed in accordance with Section 8.4.4 of the GIP.
+The Interconnection Facilities Study shall utilize results of the Facility Analysis from the Definitive Interconnection System Impact Study or Priority System Impact Study performed in accordance with Section 8.4.4 of the GIP.

 8.11 Interconnection Facilities Study Procedures.

 a.
 Transmission Provider shall coordinate the Interconnection Facilities Study with any Affected System Operator pursuant to Section 3.6 of this GIP and with affected SPP Transmission Owners.
 Transmission Provider shall utilize existing studies to the extent practicable in performing the Interconnection Facilities Study.
 Within forty-five (45) Calendar Days of receiving a request from SPP, Transmission Owners shall provide all information necessary to complete the Interconnection Facilities Study in the format requested by SPP and to the required degree of accuracy.
-Transmission Provider shall complete the study and issue a draft Interconnection Facilities Study report to Interconnection Customer no later than sixty (60) Calendar Days after the end of DP2, with a +/- twenty percent (20%) cost estimate contained in the report.
+Transmission Provider shall complete the study and issue a draft Interconnection Facilities Study report to Interconnection Customer no later than sixty (60) Calendar Days after the end of DP2 or PDP, with a +/- twenty percent (20%) cost estimate contained in the report.

 b.
 At the request of Interconnection Customer or at any time Transmission Provider determines that it will not meet the required time frame for completing the Interconnection Facilities Study, Transmission Provider shall notify Interconnection Customer as to the schedule status of the Interconnection Facilities Study.
 If Transmission Provider is unable to complete the Interconnection Facilities Study and issue a draft Interconnection Facilities Study report within the time required, it shall notify Interconnection Customer and provide an estimated completion date and an explanation of the reasons why additional time is required.